bc913/opengl_notes/doc/Objects.md

 ### Misc.
 - Framebuffer objects are NOT buffer objects.
 They are about rendering to off-screen images.

+## Renderbuffer Objects

+Renderbuffer Objects are OpenGL Objects that contain images.
+They are created and used specifically with Framebuffer Objects.
+They are optimized for use as render targets, while Textures may not be, and are the logical choice when you do not need to sample (i.e. in a post-pass shader) from the produced image.
+If you need to resample (such as when reading depth back in a second shader pass), use Textures instead.
+Renderbuffer objects also natively accommodate Multisampling (MSAA).

+A renderbuffer object is an actual buffer e.g. an array of bytes, integers, pixels or whatever.
+However, a renderbuffer object can not be directly read from.
+This gives it the added advantage that OpenGL can do a few memory optimizations that can give it a performance edge over textures for off-screen rendering to a framebuffer.

+Renderbuffer objects store all the render data directly into their buffer without any conversions to texture-specific formats, making them faster as a writeable storage medium.
+You cannot read from them directly, but it is possible to read from them via the slow glReadPixels.
+This returns a specified area of pixels from the currently bound framebuffer, but not directly from the attachment itself.

+Because their data is in a native format they are quite fast when writing data or copying data to other buffers.
+Operations like switching buffers are therefore quite fast when using renderbuffer objects.
+The glfwSwapBuffers function we've been using at the end of each frame may as well be implemented with renderbuffer objects: we simply write to a renderbuffer image, and swap to the other one at the end.
+Renderbuffer objects are perfect for these kind of operations.

 ## References
 - [https://github.com/JoeyDeVries/LearnOpenGL](https://github.com/JoeyDeVries/LearnOpenGL)